US Open 2023: With Serena and Federer retired, Alcaraz-Djokovic symbolizes a transition in tennis | Sports-Games

 "For so many years, the game has been dominated by legends of the sport, but Father Time is undefeated.
 Everyone has to kind of go on to their next stage and they have to put the rackets down.
 We're seeing that unfortunately with Serena, with Roger, with Rafa.
 There is going to be a bit of a transition period," said Chris Eubanks, a 27-year-old from Atlanta who reached the Wimbledon men's quarterfinals.
 "It leaves a lot of parity and it leaves a lot of opportunities for other players in the men's and women's games to kind of make a name for themselves."
 No. 1-ranked Iga Swiatek, who is 22, No. 2 Aryna Sabalenka, 25, and No. 4 Elena Rybakina, 24, appear poised to stay near the top of the women's game — Swiatek already has won four Slam titles, including the 2022 U.S. Open; the others have one apiece — and No. 6 Coco Gauff, just 19, might be ready to etch her name on one of the four most prestigious trophies in tennis.

+"Tennis is evolving and constantly changing, and there is always room for new players, new champions.
+I think it's great and it's difficult for me to say that there will be a group of young players that will compete like Novak, Roger and Rafa did, or that there will be a female player better than Serena," Swiatek told the AP.
+"It's (hypothetical), so I would say I'm just excited about the future and being a part of it."
+No one definitive heir to Williams or the top male players has been established, but one thing is clear.

 "There is a shift," said France's Caroline Garcia, who reached the semifinals in New York a year ago.
 "There are young players coming, like Alcaraz and Iga."
-The sport's leaders hope someone will step forward.
+Frances Tiafoe, the 25-year-old American who reached the U.S. Open semifinals in 2022 and recently made his Top 10 debut in the ATP rankings, put it this way: "Game is in a little different place.
+A little different dynamic.
+I'm happy to be in this era, for sure."
+The sport's leaders believe there are players who will step forward.

 "For those of you who have long wondered about the future of tennis as we transition out of a golden age where you have had some of the best men and women of all-time competing against each other simultaneously," said Lew Sheer, the CEO and executive director of the U.S. Tennis Association, the national federation that runs the U.S. Open, "we saw 2022 as a year of emerging stars."
 Perhaps.
 It's true there were 10 first-time Masters 1000 champions on the men's side over the past three seasons, a group that includes Alcaraz, of course, but also another 20-year-old, Holger Rune, and Jannik Sinner, 22.